Guide for artists

 Can I put a QR code next to a painting?

 Yes.
-Many artists and galleries use QR codes to give visitors more information without overcrowding the physical label.
+Many artists use QR codes to give visitors more information without overcrowding the physical label.

 What should the QR code open?